Bringing Japanese technology to the U.S.

 Mushroom General Research Institute

-The Mushroom General Research Institute in Nagano, Japan was established in 1983 to deliver tastier and healthier mushrooms to consumers.
+The Mushroom General Research Institute in Nagano, Japan was established in 1983 the the mission to deliver tastier and healthier mushrooms to consumers.
 With more than 30 researchers, scientists, and PhD’s working together, the Institute has tackled a variety of research and development challenges.
 For example :

 - Cultivation of new mushroom varieties

-- Development of new culture media and technologies
+- Development of new culture medias and technologies

 - Development of Bunashimeji (the brown Beech mushroom) without bitterness